dotnet/csharpstandard/standard/classes.md

 The list of constraints given in a `where` clause can include any of the following components, in this order: a single primary constraint, one or more secondary constraints, and the constructor constraint, `new()`.

-A primary constraint can be a class type, the ***reference type constraint*** `class`, the ***value type constraint*** `struct`, or the ***unmanaged type constraint*** `unmanaged`.
+A primary constraint can be a class type, the ***reference type constraint*** `class`, the ***nullable reference type constraint*** `class?`, or the ***value type constraint*** `struct`.

 A secondary constraint can be a *type_parameter* or *interface_type*.

-The reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
+If the nullable annotation context (§Nullable-Annotation-Context) is disabled, the reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.
+If the nullable annotation context is enabled, the type argument used for the type parameter shall be a non-nullable reference type (§Nullable-Types).

+If the nullable annotation context is enabled, the nullable reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
+All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.
+If the nullable annotation context is disabled, the `?` shall be ignored, and a message to that effect shall be generated.

 The value type constraint specifies that a type argument used for the type parameter shall be a non-nullable value type.
 All non-nullable struct types, enum types, and type parameters having the value type constraint satisfy this constraint.
 Note that although classified as a value type, a nullable value type ([§8.3.12](types.md#8312-nullable-value-types)) does not satisfy the value type constraint.
 A type parameter having the value type constraint shall not also have the *constructor_constraint*, although it may be used as a type argument for another type parameter with a *constructor_constraint*.